Everything You Need to Know About Saw Blades Skip to content

 Nail Cutting Blades

-When performing on renovations and projects involving reclaimed or used wood pieces, you'll often end up cutting woods that have hidden nails.
+When performing renovations and projects involving reclaimed or used wood pieces, you'll often end up cutting wood that has hidden nails.
 In cases like this, you'll want to use a manicure blade as they're designed to be ready to cut lumber safely.

 Metal Cutting Blades

 These blades are designed for chopping through metal.
-When cutting through metal materials, aluminum sheets, metals studs, and steel pipes, it's best to use one among these specialized metal cutting blades.
+When cutting through metal materials, aluminum sheets, metal studs, and steel pipes, it's best to use one of these specialized metal cutting blades.

 Dry Diamond Blades